williamsentosa/williamsentosa.github.io/_pages/about.md

 My research interests span broadly in the area of **networked systems**.
 My prior and current research are related to low latency networking, internet measurement, web applications, and VR/AR.
 Currently, I am working on few exciting projects: leveraging 5G different channels (or services) to improve mobile applications (including VR/AR), accurate 5G record-and-replay emulation, and offloading VR components to the edge and cloud.

+I am on the job market for 2025, looking for a research lab or research and engineering position.
+{: .notice}

 Publications
 ======